MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 *Applies to: Microsoft Cloud App Security*

-# Microsoft Cloud App Security compliance, trust, data security, and privacy
+# Microsoft Cloud App Security data security and privacy

+> [!NOTE]
+> If you’re interested in viewing or deleting personal data, please review Microsoft's guidance in the [Microsoft Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) and in the [GDPR section of the Microsoft 365 Enterprise Compliance site](https://docs.microsoft.com/en-us/microsoft-365/compliance/gdpr].
+If you’re looking for general information about GDPR, see the [GDPR section of the Service Trust portal](https://servicetrust.microsoft.com/ViewPage/GDPRGetStarted).

 Microsoft Cloud App Security is a critical component of the Microsoft Cloud Security stack.
 It's a comprehensive solution that helps your organization take full advantage of the promise of cloud applications, but keep you in control, through comprehensive visibility, auditing capabilities, and granular controls over your sensitive data.

 With tools that help uncover shadow IT and assess risk, while at the same time enabling you to enforce policies and investigate activities.
 Microsoft Cloud App Security helps you control access in real time and stop threats, so your organization can more safely move to the cloud.

-## Cloud App Security Compliance
+## Cloud App Security compliance

 In a world where data breaches and attacks are daily occurrences, it is essential for organizations to choose a cloud app security broker that makes every effort to protect their data.
 Microsoft Cloud App Security, like all Microsoft cloud products and services, is built from the ground up to address the rigorous security and privacy demands of Cloud App Security customers.